Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 Image source: Prismic

-Best for: Marketing websites that have a strong brand design and minimal need for complex backend logic.
+Best for: Marketing websites with strong brand design and minimal need for complex backend logic.

-• Prismic has been designed specifically for web and mobile sites and does not easily support mobile apps, single page applications (SPAs), or other channels.
+Cons: Prismic is designed specifically for web and mobile sites and doesn’t easily support mobile apps, single‑page applications, or other channels.
+Handling complex data relationships (e.g., e‑commerce) can be challenging.

 • Free (1 user, 2 locales) – free